preston-carter/fetch_analytics_project/DOCUMENTATION.md

   - This table functions as a fact table at the most granular data level (receiptItemId) and joins the four transformation tables to access all necessary data fields for analysis.
 - The data model allows us to consider and analyze all stakeholder questions.

+### Data Tranformation Layer
+I tranformed the raw data tables in order to parse date/time fields into a useable format, unnest arrays, remove duplicates, rename primary key fields, etc. I tried to keep renaming of fields to a minimum so that's easy to follow along.

+All transformation and the final analytics layer scripts are in the production_data folder.
+- production_data
+  - Brand.sql
+  - Receipt.sql
+  - ReceiptItem.sql
+  - ReceiptItemDetail.sql
+  - User.sql

 ## 2. Analysis Queries

-The following SQL queries address the business stakeholder questions:
+The following SQL queries address the business stakeholder questions and are located in the repo here:
+- production_data
+  - 1and2_Top5BrandRecentAndPreviousMonth.sql
+  - 3and4_AvgSpendItemsPurchasedReceiptStatus.sql
+  - 5and6_BrandWithMostSpendAndTransactionsAmongNewUsers.sql

 ### Query 1: What are the top 5 brands by receipts scanned for most recent month?
 ```sql